Last Updated on May 17, 2023 by Matt

 Remove the speed limiter by replacing the controller

-Before continuing with the specifics, you should know that there are a couple of problems with this method:
+Before proceeding with the details, be aware of a couple of issues with this method:

 - One, unlike the previous two methods which are free of cost, this one involves spending a bit of money on a new controller